10 years of The Loft supporting our community

 In the aftermath of the Canterbury earthquakes, countless community organisations were displaced, and thousands of residents found themselves needing support from multiple agencies at once.
 The traditional model — scattered services, long waitlists, and confusing referral pathways — simply wasn’t meeting the scale of need.
 Out of this disruption came a bold idea: a shared space where wellbeing, social, and community services could work side‑by‑side to support people more effectively.

-In 2016, The Loft officially opened on Level 1 of Eastgate Shopping Centre, positioned between Linwood Library and Tend Medical Centre.
-From day one, the space was intentionally warm, welcoming, and accessible — a place where anyone could drop in without an appointment.
+In 2016, The Loft officially opened on Level 1 of Eastgate Shopping Centre, positioned between Linwood Library and what is now Tend Medical Centre (formerly Linwood Medical Centre).
+From day one, the space was intentionally warm, welcoming, and accessible.
 Around 15 partner agencies joined the collaboration, offering clinics, advice, and specialist services under one roof.

-As social pressures increased across the region, The Loft formalised its Social Emergency Response Service (SERS).
+As social pressures intensified across the region, The Loft formalised its Social Emergency Response Service (SERS).
 This service provided immediate support for people in crisis, including safety planning, advocacy, and urgent referrals.
-The Loft also began offering limited donated items such as food and essential goods, while connecting people to food banks, emergency accommodation, and other critical services.
-Throughout this period, The Loft remained committed to its no‑barrier approach: anyone could walk in, no eligibility criteria required.